NGruschke/master_internship/Hacking scenario/README.md

 ### 2. Create the injected

 **Evil Windows machine**
-Download the cotent of the payload and copy it inside the `Executable_gen.cs` and execute ``
+Download the cotent of the payload and copy it inside the `Executable_gen.cs` and execute `csc Executable_gen.cs`

 <!-- add scree of cs creation -->